nuclearhosting/nh-knowledge-base/docs/websites.md

 **Standalone subdomain limitations:**

  - no shared files / data / folders with primary or any other domain
+ - you need a free hosting slot availbe to create a standalone subdomain (within max. domains limits of your account)

 ### How to create